caspiankeyes/transformerOS/README.md

 - [Neural Attribution Mappings](https://github.com/caspiankeyes/Symbolic-Residue/blob/main/Claude%20Research/1.0.%20arXiv:%20On%20the%20Symbolic%20Residue%20of%20Large%20Language%20Models.md)
 - [INTERPRETABILITY BENCHMARK](https://github.com/caspiankeyes/Symbolic-Residue/blob/main/INTERPRETABILITY%20BENCHMARK.md)

-## 🧮 Frequently Asked Questions
+# 🧮 Frequently Asked Questions

-### What is Symbolic Residue?
+## What is Symbolic Residue?

 Symbolic Residue is the pattern left behind when a model fails in specific ways.
 Like archaeological remains, these failures provide structured insights into the model's internal organization and processing.

-### Does pareto-lang work with any language model?
+## Does pareto-lang work with any language model?

 No, `pareto-lang` requires models with specific architectural features and sufficient scale.
-Our research indicates a compatibility threshold around 13B parameters, with stronger functionality in models specifically trained on recursive reasoning tasks.
+Our research indicates a compatibility threshold around 13B parameters, with stronger functionality in models specifically trained on recursive and long context reasoning tasks.

-### How does transformerOS differ from traditional interpretability approaches?
+## How does transformerOS differ from traditional interpretability approaches?

 Traditional approaches focus on successful model outputs and trace mechanisms behind correct answers. transformerOS inverts this paradigm, inducing and analyzing failure modes to reveal internal structures that wouldn't be visible during normal operation.

-### Can transformerOS be used to improve model safety?
+## Can transformerOS be used to improve model safety?

 Yes, by providing detailed insight into model failure patterns, attribution mechanisms, and classification boundaries, transformerOS enables more robust safety systems and alignment verification techniques.

-### How do I contribute a new shell to the system?
+## How do I contribute a new shell to the system?

 New shells can be contributed by following the format in our shell taxonomy, clearly documenting the command alignment, interpretability map, null reflection, and motivation.
 See our contribution guidelines for detailed instructions.